How to Pick the Right Walking Shoes for Miles of Comfort

 According to the Mayo Clinic, you should replace your walking shoes every 300 to 400 miles.
 That’s about every 6 months if you’re walking about 30 minutes a day.
 If you’re not sure how long you’ve been walking in your shoes, look for signs of wear on the outsole.
 If the tread pattern is wearing down or the shoe leans to one side, it’s time to grab a new pair.
 Trust your feet as well — if you’re feeling less shock absorption or any new discomfort, buy a new pair of walking shoes.

 How Many Pairs of Walking Shoes Should You Have?

 It’s a good idea to have at least two pairs of walking shoes so you can alternate which ones you wear.
 A February 2015 study published in the Scandinavian Journal of Medicine and Science in Sports confirmed that rotating your shoes decreases your risk of foot injury by 39%.
 And if you buy two pairs now, you won’t have to think about replacing them as quickly.

 What Are the Most Comfortable Walking Shoes for Travel?

 Tourists typically walk for miles as they explore their new locale, so if you’re planning a trip, make sure you bring a good pair of walking shoes.
 Choose a shoe that’s efficient but still has plenty of cushioning to absorb the repeated shock of walking long distances.

 What Are the Best Shoes for Walking with Plantar Fasciitis?

 If you have pain in your heel (a sign of plantar fasciitis), the right pair of walking shoes can help reduce your discomfort.
-Choose a pair with plenty of arch support and a midsole that's firm without being rigid.
+Choose a pair with plenty of arch support and a midsole that’s firm without being rigid.
 Though most walkers do well with a low heel-to-toe drop, you might benefit from a higher drop if you have plantar fasciitis.
-Just make sure there's still cushioning in the forefoot.
+Just be sure there’s still cushioning in the forefoot.